-Mexico's recent history.
-AMLO won by appealing to voters' frustrations with traditional political parties and promised to address inequality, poverty, corruption, and violence.
+Partido de la Revolución Democrática (Party of the Democratic Revolution, or PRD) were the main political parties until AMLO founded the Movimiento de Regeneración Nacional (National Regeneration Movement, or MORENA), a political parties and promised to address inequality, poverty, corruption, and violence.
 After proving less progressive in office, AMLO has lost the support of some middle-class and young voters, though he remains popular among many lower-class Mexicans.
-During AMLO's time in office, some observers have criticized his response to Mexico's organized crime-fueled homicide epidemic (see "Security Issues" below) and his plan to build a costly oil refinery even though existing refineries operate unprofitably (see p.
-5 of Economics and Resources).
+During AMLO's time in office, some observers criticized his response to Mexico's organized crime-fueled homicide epidemic (see "Security Issues" below) and his plan to build a costly oil refinery even though existing refineries operate unprofitably (see Economics and Resources).